allenJynRoyston/express-vue/README.md

   - SemanticUI (for desktop)
   - Framework7 (for mobile)

 Despite the additional files, the complete gzip minized file is less than 400kb and loads very quickly.
+There is also support for differenitating between mobile/desktop views.

 ### Installation
 ~~~~